 Together, this large working group crafted a Strategic Vision Framework for the Chimacum Ridge Community Forest that will guide all planning activities moving forward.

 In 2021, Jefferson Land Trust was awarded another grant from the National Park Service’s RCTA program to begin the planning for future recreational uses of the community forest.
-This work will continue through the year with the input of a 20+ member Community Advisory Team, and will result in an actionable recreational plan for the forest.
+The work continued through 2023 with the input of a 20+ member Community Advisory Team, and resulted in a first draft of the Access, Recreation, and Education Plan for the community forest.

-In 2023, Jefferson Land Trust’s Board of Directors approved a governance model for the Chimacum Ridge Community Forest and began recruiting members to join the seven-member, volunteer Chimacum Ridge Community Forest Board of Managers.
+Also in 2023, Jefferson Land Trust’s Board of Directors approved a governance model for the Chimacum Ridge Community Forest and began recruiting members to join the seven-member, volunteer Chimacum Ridge Community Forest Board of Managers.
+And in early 2024, we recruited members for three Chimacum Ridge Community Forest Advisory Groups.

 There are many ways to help and we need your voice at the table.